 What Behavior to Expect from Tweens and Teens

-While challenging to their parents, it is actually healthy for tweens to express some of their feelings in this way in order to move to the next level of maturity.
+While challenging to their parents, it is actually healthy for tweens to express their feelings in this way in order to move to the next level of maturity.

 Responding to Attitude

 In light of the various developmental causes of tween and teen attitude, parents will do well to:

 Keep their wits about them, remembering that this is just a phase, and practice methods for staying calm (such as deep breathing and keeping a sense of humor).